temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 Users will want to unsubscribe from the email list at some point, so give them a way to do that.

+You cancel a Workflow by sending a cancellation request to the Workflow Execution.
+Your Workflow code can respond to this cancellation and perform additional operations in response.
+This is how you will handle unsubscribe requests.

 With the `run_flask.py` file open, add a new endpoint called `/unsubscribe` to the Flask application.

-Temporal allows you to cancel a Workflow by sending a cancellation request to the Workflow Execution.

 To send a cancellation notice to an endpoint, use the HTTP `DELETE` method on the `unsubscribe` endpoint to return a [cancel()](https://python.temporal.io/temporalio.client.WorkflowHandle.html#cancel) method on the Workflow's handle.